 - A history of certain infections, blood diseases and autoimmune disorders

 - Exposure alcoholism and other toxic chemicals, that affect the production of a red blood cell.

-If the patients suffering from Anaemia is left untreated, it may result into a various health problems, including, severe fatigue, heart related disorders, caused by the lack of oxygen in the blood, Pregnancy complications like giving birth to a premature baby, acute, severe anemia, and can also lead to life-threatening complications which can also lead to a death of a patient.
+If the patients suffering from Anaemia is left untreated, it may result into various health problems, including, severe fatigue, heart-related disorders, caused by the lack of oxygen in the blood, Pregnancy complications like giving birth to a premature baby, acute, severe anemia, and can also lead to life-threatening complications which may result in death of a patient.

 Anaemia is the most common blood disorder which is caused by the deficiency of nutrients in the food.
 Having healthy and balanced diet food that includes a variety of vitamins and Iron-rich foods can prevent the loss of red blood cells in our body.

-Stay tuned with BYJU’S to learn more about Anemia Symptoms and other related topics @ BYJU’S Biology.
+Stay tuned with BYJU’S to learn more about Anemia Symptoms and other related topics at BYJU’S Biology.